-From Fishing Village to Boom Town – Shenzhen Posted by sasha on Oct 17, 2014 in architecture, architecture and landscaping, Culture, Drinking, food, Leisure, sightseeing, travel, Uncategorized
+From Fishing Village to Boom Town – Shenzhen Posted by sasha on Oct 17, 2014 in Culture, Uncategorized

 Back in the ’70s, there was a cluster of farming and fishing villages in southern China known as Baoan County (宝安区 – bǎo’ān qū).
 At that time, Deng Xiaoping was launching his new policy of Reform and Opening Up (改革开放 – gǎi gé kāi fàng), as he stated, “To be rich is glorious.”
 Thanks to its strategic location near Hong Kong, Baoan County was designated as China’s first Special Economic Zone (经济特区 – jīng jì tè qū).
 The plan was to experiment with economic reforms in a controlled way that would not affect the established system elsewhere in China.
 At that time, there were about 300,000 people living there, most of them farmers and fishermen.
 Fast forward to the present day, and you now have the mega-city of Shenzhen (深圳 – shēn zhèn) with a population of between 10-15 million, depending on the source.